argravee/privacy-preserving-inference-gateway/README.md

 * malformed or incompatible ciphertexts should be rejected before evaluation
 * model requirements are explicit in metadata rather than implied

-This repository is **not** a full production threat model or hardened deployment guide.
+This repository is not a full production threat model or hardened deployment guide.

+## Non-Goals

+This repository does not aim to:

+* provide a production-ready serving platform
+* train or fine-tune machine learning models
+* handle key generation UX or key distribution workflows
+* expose cryptographic internals such as noise budgets to clients
+* guarantee exact decrypted numeric equality

+Approximation error is expected under CKKS and is not treated as a protocol failure.

 ## Conformance